EWaterman/EWaterman.github.io/_posts/Ch1/0001-05-01-how-to-be-productive.md

 ![](/images/guide/prod.jpeg)

 Being productive is massively important.
 If you’re not putting pen to paper (or to tablet) you’re not going to finish your story.

+I was invited onto the Comix Launch podcast to talk about how to turn procrastination into productivity.
+You can [listen to the full episode here](http://www.comixlaunch.com/session133/) if that interests you.

 ### General tips